 1. Crewel Needle

-Crewel needle is the basic embroidery needle.
+Crewel needle is the basic embroidery kits for beginners.
 It is a sharp-tipped needle with a medium-long eye just a little bigger than the needle shaft.
 The medium-long eye is helpful to contain the embroidery threads.

 While the needle sharp tip functions to help the needle pierce easily through the tight fabrics.
 Crewel needles are available in 12 descending sized from size 1 to 12 where 1 is the largest.